Mist970/github.io/content/Projects/Homelab.md

 ## My Homelab Setup:
 The topology above is supposed to be my homelab, although my artistic efforts are questionable to say the least, I hope it gives you an idea as to what technologies I'll be dealing with.

-This homelab is my attempt at various cyber operations.
-I have separated the various areas into VLANs & used PfSense to permit and deny certain areas from communicating to others.
+This homelab is my attempt at various cyber operations like Offensive Security & DFIR.

-*My current Cyber Security Homelab configuration:*
+_My current Cyber Security Homelab configuration:_

 Corporate LAN (Critical servers):
 * Active Directory 2019 Server + Windows Hosts
 * Metasploitable 2 (Represents a vulnerable server in an org)
-* *Any other Vulnerable server would be added into this VLAN*
+* _Any other Vulnerable server would be added into this VLAN_
 * Other servers & databases shall be added in the future

 Corporate WAN (Fake Internet):